-starring: Melissa Sue Anderson, Glenn Ford and Lawrence Dane
+Starring: Melissa Sue Anderson, Glenn Ford and Lawrence Dane

-True enough, Happy Birthday to Me is pure on slasher panache but what sets it apart from the rest of the simplistic thrill rides that mostly dominated these years is that, plot-wise, the film was engaging all through out.
+True enough, Happy Birthday to Me is pure on slasher panache but what sets it apart from the rest of the simplistic thrill rides that mostly dominated these years is that, plot-wise, the film is engaging all through out.

-1 male had his face dragged and shredded against a motorcycle wheel after his scarf is thrown into it
+1 male had his face dragged and shredded against a motorcycle wheel

 1 male stabbed in gut with garden shears